 Cloud computing is here to stay.
-It’s been embraced by companies big and small and is heavily relied upon for a lot of our personal activity.
-The cloud for business purposes is now incredibly reliable and an efficient tool for businesses of all shapes and sizes.
+It’s been embraced by companies and schools big and small and is heavily relied upon for a lot of our personal activity.
+The cloud for business and education purposes is now incredibly reliable and an efficient tool for all.

 There are a lot of myths and misconceptions about cloud computing.
 Here are the top seven we come across most regularly and why they’re not necessarily 100% accurate.